m3data/collapse-archetypes/README.md

 ## License

 Created for educational and self-reflection purposes.
-View source, learn, adapt as Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0).
+View source, learn, and adapt under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0).
+See `LICENSE` for complete terms.

 ---